Browse our list of Frequently Asked Questions below, call us at 650-342-8785 or send us an email.

 How much does it cost?

-Beginners Primary Group is $900 per semester.
-Intermediate Ragazzi Premiere is $1050 per semester.
+Our beginner-level Primary group is $900 per semester.
+The intermediate Premiere group is $1,050 per semester.
 Need-based tuition assistance is available.
-New chorister registration fees (includes all Theory program materials and book bag) is $195.
+The new chorister registration fee (which includes all theory program materials and a book bag) is $195.

 Is Ragazzi hard to get into?